-- Ensuring the supply of high-quality interventions.
-This is done by conducting a service provider landscape analysis, two rounds of due diligence and using a decision tree to determine what interventions are "DIB-able"1. - Securing investments and pricing outcomes.
+• Ensuring supply of high-quality interventions

+This is done by conducting a service provider landscape analysis, two rounds of due diligence and using a decision tree to determine what interventions are DIB-able.

+• Securing investments and pricing outcomes

 This involves raising the risk capital for funding the mechanisms.
 This will be done by a private equity firm working in the education sector.
-Determining outcomes and pricing them is an important exercise.
-Given the existing gap in reliable data to help this process, the IEOF has adopted a two-wave approach, wherein Wave 1, existing proven programs will be scaled, and evaluated to set a benchmark for success and prices per outcome.
+The determination of outcomes and pricing them is an important exercise.
+Given the existing gap in reliable data to help this process, the IEOF has adopted a two-wave approach, where in Wave 1, existing proven programs will be scaled, and evaluated to set benchmark for success and prices per outcome.
 In Wave 2, there will be a greater emphasis on the competitive cost of an outcome and service providers will bid on specific outcomes through a rate card approach.
-Determining payment metrics is challenging and is based on certain guiding principles. - Designing financing mechanisms.
+Determining the payment metrics is challenging and is based on certain guiding principles.

+• Designing financing mechanisms

 Given the absorptive capacity of the sector, needs of the sector and prevailing regulatory regime, the IEOF has designed pooled DIBs that would operate in each of the thrust areas bringing efficiencies through scale.
 It may also explore alternate mechanisms such as Social Impact Incentives and Social Success Notes.
+A pilot DIB with an unconventional structure is designed for launch in 2020.

+• Formulating contracting structures

-A DIB with an unconventional structure has been launched in 2020. - Formulating contracting structures.
-One of the most complex challenges in an innovative financing mechanism is the formulation of contracting structures.
+One of the most complex challenges in innovative financing mechanism is formulation of contracting structures.
 The IEOF is considering direct and intermediated structures.
-As an intermediary, the IEOF is the key agency which contracts with all parties and coordinates the mechanism. - Planning for Monitoring, Evaluation and Capacity Building.
-The process of setting up the ecosystem also involves putting in place a robust system of performance management to ensure that the investment risks are minimized, empaneling independent evaluators who can assess if the intended outcomes have been achieved and if payouts can be made.
-Additionally, the process also involves providing service providers with incentives and capacity building to work within the new ecosystem.
+As an intermediary, the IEOF is the key agency which contracts with all parties and coordinates the mechanism.

+• Planning for Monitoring, Evaluation and Capacity Building

+The process of setting up the ecosystem also involves putting in place a robust system of performance management to ensure that the investment risks are minimized, empaneling independent evaluators who can assess if the intended outcomes have been achieved and payouts can be made and also building capacities of service providers to work within the new ecosystem and providing them incentives.